-Stock options granted under the 2014 Plan prior to 2018 generally expire ten years from the date of grant and generally vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter over the following three years.
+Stock options granted prior to 2018 under the 2014 Plan generally expire ten years from the date of grant and generally vest at a rate of 25% on the first anniversary date of the grant and ratably each month thereafter over the following three years.
 Restricted stock awards granted prior to 2018 generally vest between one and four years from the date of grant.
-Beginning in 2018, stock options granted generally vest in one-third increments on the first, second and third anniversaries of the grant date, and restricted stock awards granted generally vest on the grant date anniversaries between one and three years from the date of grant.
+Beginning in 2018, stock options granted generally vest in one-third increments on the first, second and third anniversaries of the grant.
+Restricted stock awards generally vest on the grant date anniversaries between one and three years from the date of grant.
 Restricted stock units vest in one-third increments on the first, second and third anniversaries of the grant.
-Restricted stock units vest in one-third increments on the first, second and three years from the date of grant.
-Restricted stock units vest in one-third increments on the first, second and third anniversaries from the date of grant.
-Restricted stock units vest in one-third increments on the first, second and three years from the date of grant.
+Restricted stock units vest in one-third increments on the first, second and the date of grant.
 Restricted stock units vest in one-third increments on the first, second and third anniversaries of the grant date.